“Are online courses taxable?” That’s the question on the minds of online educators in digital classrooms around the world.

 Are online courses taxable?

-This is a tricky question to answer, since online courses seem to exist in the gray area between educational service and digital service.
-They’re educational and they’re digital, right?!
+This is a tricky question to answer, since online courses seem to exist in the gray area between "educational service" and "digital service."
+They are educational and they’re digital, right?!

 Tax-exempt educational services essentially include anything to do with primary and secondary education; tuition to schools, colleges, or universities; courses that contribute to curriculums of accredited organizations.